 In this article we will briefly touch on the two trace minerals and their deficiency symptoms in stock and soil and also investigate an animal-specific trace mineral.
 Copper and zinc both play important roles in animal metabolism and soil fertility while iodine is a non-essential element in higher plants but is vital for animals and humans.

-Copper in the Soil / Plant- Resilience
+Copper in the Soil / Plant- Resilience and Protection

 Copper is the “protein micro-nutrient” and functions to increase the uptake of the ammonium form of nitrogen in plants.
 Ammonium nitrogen is essential for the reproductive phase of plants but its adequate uptake is also crucial in terms of maintaining the balance between ammonium-nitrogen and nitrate-nitrogen.
 This is critical nearing harvest as nitrates are known carcinogens and our food should ideally contain 3 parts ammonium to 1 part nitrate.
 Copper also plays a major part in chlorophyll production, sugar synthesis and root metabolism.
 This highlights just how essential a trace element can be- naturally plant health is seriously compromised without adequate chlorophyll, sugar synthesis and root growth.
 Crops deficient in copper may appear stunted and produce poor yields.
 Young leaves may be distorted and exhibit chlorosis while elasticity and strength in stalks will decrease.